mfoemmel/fig/README.md

 environments.

-Packages exist in two places: a "local" repository cache in the user's home directory--also called the fig-home--and a "remote" repository on a shared server.
+Packages exist in two places: a "local" repository cache in the user's home directory-- also called the fig-home --and a "remote" repository on a shared server.
 Fig will automatically download packages from the remote repository and install them in the fig-home as needed.
 Fig does not contact the remote repository unless it needs to.
-The fig-home is $HOME/.fighome, but may be changed by setting the $FIG_HOME environment variable.
+The default fig-home is `$HOME/.fighome`, but may be changed by setting the `$FIG_HOME` environment variable.

 Command-line Usage
 ==================